 I have completed this certificate and would like to now pursue a Masters.
 Is that possible?

 Yes.
-You can count all of your credits from this certificate towards our Professional Masters in Sustainable Building Systems.
-This leaves you with only 14 remaining credits in the Masters program, which you may be able to complete in one semester.
+You can count all of your (15) credits from this certificate towards our Professional Masters in Sustainable Building Systems.
+This leaves you with only 15 remaining credits in the Masters program, which you may be able to complete in one semester.
 Please note, however, that completing this certificate does not automatically admit you to our MS program; you will need to apply (and be accepted) here.
+Also: Starting the MS program and counting all 15 certificate credits towards it does not remove your certificate – you get to keep that no matter what you do afterwards.

 Contact us anytime if you have questions.